Mom holds baby after delivering.

 Rosella’s Birth Story: Preeclampsia, an Early Arrival and Overcoming Mom Guilt

 In her third trimester, Suzanne Schnoor was diagnosed with preeclampsia.
 In many cases, an early delivery is needed to keep both mom and baby safe.
 This was the case for the Schnoors.
-After being induced at 34 weeks, Mom Suzanne needed a C-section and daughter Rosella required a short stay in St. Luke’s Specialized Care Nursery.
+After being induced at 34 weeks, Mom Suzanne needed a C-section and daughter Rosella required a short stay in Aspirus St. Luke’s Specialized Care Nursery.
 Together, they braved this journey, navigating the complexities of an early arrival and the emotions that accompanied it.
 Here is their story.

 My husband Peter and I went to a routine clinic appointment at 33 weeks.
 With preeclampsia, my blood pressure had been slowly elevating.
-My OB-GYN wanted me to briefly go to St. Luke’s Birthing Center so I could get monitored.
+My OB-GYN wanted me to briefly go to Aspirus St. Luke’s Birthing Center so I could get monitored.
 However, when I got there, my blood pressure was so high that I was admitted.

 The only cure for preeclampsia is for baby to be delivered.
 But we wanted to wait until baby was 34 weeks for me to be induced.
 Compared to 33 weeks, 34 weeks is a big milestone for baby’s maturity.
 So, I hung out at the hospital for a week.